Citroen e-C4 Review 2023 | Top Gear

 Advertisement feature

-Sportiness is all well and good, but for a lot of people there’s as much appeal in a car that disregards that entirely in the pursuit of comfort and serenity.
+Sportiness is all well and good, but there’s no harm in prioritising comfort and serenity.
 The e-C4 is one such car

 Good stuff